VR EVENT APP: ARCHER

 We also tested the performance of devices and solved typical problems that appeared during development, such as navigation, control or problems with the labyrinth.

 We created a VR event app with nice graphics that met the initial requirements.
 The user plays as an archer who has the ability to shoot at different targets.
 The shooting mechanics is adapted to VR capabilities and the app uses realistic physics.
 The gameplay has a limited time, and its goal is to collect as many points as possible.
 By aiming, the user is given the ability to precisely zero in on the target (the camera zooms in).

-The game is constructed in such a way that it allows the player to use the simplest devices like Google Cardboard as well as some more advanced ones like Samsung Gear VR.
+The game’s simple design means it works with uncomplicated devices like Google Cardboard as well as some more advanced ones like Samsung Gear VR.
 It does not require any external controllers.